emojicode/emojicode.github.io/src/reference/packages.md

 Each package has its own set namespaces.
-If you define or import types in one package, this types will not be available in other packages without explicitly importing them there.
+If you define or import types in one package, this types will not be available in other packages without explicitly exporting and importing them.

 >!H Make sure you’re familiar with [Emojicode’s
 >!H namespaces](types.html#namespaces).